Is teletherapy confidential?

 I’m interested in working with one of your specialists, like the Latinx student specialist.
 How can I be connected with a specialist?

-We offer a variety of specialty services including identity-based support, Black/African American student specialists, undocumented student specialists, Latinx student specialists, international student specialists, Jewish student specialists, gender support services, and alcohol and other drugs support.
+We offer a variety of specialty services including identity-based support, Black/African American student specialists, undocumented student specialists, Latinx student specialists, international student specialists, gender support services, and alcohol and other drugs support.

 Our specialty services are still available.
 To get connected with a specialist simply call us at 541-346-3227 and share that you would like to be scheduled with a particular specialist.
 This includes live video sessions, phone consultations, and ongoing video therapy.

-How can I be super-duper prepared for my teletherapy videoconference session?
+How can I be super-duper prepared for my teletherapy session?

 Find a private and secure location, have a strong technical setup, and make sure you have a stable and reliable Internet connection.
 Have your phone with you as a back-up in case there are any technology issues.

-If you are meeting with a new UCC therapist for your session, have your UO ID so that you can show it to your therapist.
-Remember to inform your provider of the address where you will be physically located during your session has changed.
+If you are meeting with a new Counseling Services therapist for your session, have your UO ID so that you can show it to your therapist.
+Remember to inform your provider if the address where you will be physically located during your session has changed.